unionai/unionai-docs/source/guide/development-cycle/union-remote.md

 # UnionRemote

-`UnionRemote` allows you to programmatically perform certain operations on the Union control plane in a Python runtime environment.
+`UnionRemote` enables you to register, fetch and execute Union workflows

+perform operations on the Union control plane in a Python runtime environment.

 ## Creating a `UnionRemote` object